ontop/ontop-website/guide/databases/redshift.md

 Ontop implements explicit compatibility with the Redshift type `SUPER`.

-This type can be used with the [_Flatten Lens_](../guide/advanced/lenses.md#flattenlens).
+This type can be used with the [flatten lens](/guide/advanced/lenses#flattenlens).
 However, Ontop is not able to automatically infer the type of the result column.

-### Struct Access:
+### Struct Access
  In Redshift, individual `SUPER` struct objects can be accessed by SQL expressions using the "dot operator" on the `SUPER` column.
 In Ontop, this feature is not currently supported.

 Should any of their elements still be required, then a workaround can be performed by first transforming the struct into a JSON object and then accessing it using JSON functions.